|

 normal sized Vitamin C tablet onto the side wall and I could

 write lines immediately – the stain came right off.
-So my
+I

 No questions!
 Great letter!
 Glad to hear that it worked out.